rndme/react-demos/README.md

 ## How to use

-First copy the repo into your disk.
+View online using live links, or copy the repo into your disk.

 ```bash
 $ git clone git@github.com:rndme/react-demos.git
 ```

 Then play with the source files in the repo's demo(n) directories.

+Note that these demos are for [vcc.js](https://github.com/rndme/vcc), a small stand-alone view library, not React.

 ## Index